All Products

 DDL and DML Operations to Be Synchronized

-Select the DML and DDL operations to be synchronized at the instance level.
-By default, all operations are selected.
+Select the DML and DDL operations to synchronize at the instance level.
+All operations are selected by default.

 Note

-To select the SQL operations to synchronize for a database or table, right-click the synchronization object in the Selected Objects pane and select the desired SQL operations from the shortcut menu.
+To select SQL operations at the database or table level, right-click the object in Selected Objects and choose the operations in the dialog box.

 Merge Tables

-Select whether to synchronize multiple tables with the same schema from the source database (sharded tables) to a single table in the destination database.
+Select whether to synchronize multiple tables that have identical schemas from the source database into a single table in the destination database.

 Note

-• After selecting multiple tables from the source database, you need to use the object name mapping feature to change their names to the same table name in the destination database.
-For more information about the object name mapping feature, see Map table and column names.
+• After you select multiple source tables, you can use object name mapping to assign them the same table name in the destination database.
+For more information, see Object name mapping.

-• The multi-table merging feature is at the task level, which means that it does not support merging at the table level.
-To merge some tables but not others, you must create two separate data synchronization tasks.
+• Multi-table merge applies at the task level.
+To merge some tables but not others, you must create two synchronization tasks.

 Warning

-Do not perform DDL operations that change the schema of a database or table in the source database.
-Otherwise, data inconsistency or synchronization task failure may occur.
+Do not perform DDL operations that change database or table schemas on the source database.
+This may cause data inconsistency or task failure.

 Processing Mode of Conflicting Tables